Eastley End House: History

 The house was bought by John Satterfield Sandars, formerly the private secretary to Arthur Balfour, for his retirement; he lived there until his death in 1934, and his widow remained there until her death in 1947.
 By 1957 the house was in the ownership of Albert Otterway, a self-made man and a character from nearby Staines.
 Albert remained in the house until his death in 1969, when the contents were auctioned, and the house sold to a hotel entrepreneur, Laurence George Morgan.

-The Coach house had been sold separately in about 1960 to Colonel H C Bowen OBE, a retired Royal Engineer and chief Engineer on the Thames Conservancy, who converted it into a private dwelling, and renamed it Meadlake House.
+The Coach house had been sold separately in about 1960 to Colonel H C Bowen OBE, a retired Royal Engineer and chief Engineer for the Thames Conservancy, who converted it into a private dwelling, and renamed it Meadlake House.
 Meadlake House remained in the Bowen family possession until 1984, when it was sold to Readymix Concrete.

 By 1994, Eastley End had also been bought and refurbished as part of the headquarters of Readymix Concrete.
 The house is the centre of a complex of three buildings, along with the former stable block ("Meadlake House") and a Victorian building ("the Grange"), and contains the offices of the directors.